-Name of Party involved () ((host) indicates a host Party) Private and/or public entity(ies) project participants () (as applicable) Kindly indicate if the Party involved wishes to be considered as project participant (Yes/No) Drazil (hast) Usina de Açúcar Santa Terezinha Ltda.
-(Private entity) No Brazil (host) Ecoinvest Carbon INO (Private entity) alities and procedures at the time of making the CI
+Name of Party involved () ((host) indicates a host Party) Private and/or public entity(ies) project participants () (as applicable) Kindly indicate if the Party involved wishes to be considered as project participant (Yes/No) Drazil (hoat) U.S.J. - Açúcar e Álcool S/A (Private entity) No Brazil (host) Ecoinvest Carbon (Private entity) - No

-() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
+^() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
 At the time of requesting registration, the approval by the Party(ies) involved is required.